Skip to main content Skip to footer

 Modern Slavery Statement

-Slavery and Human Trafficking Statement by Volkswagen Financial Services (Fiscal year 2024)
+Slavery and Human Trafficking Statement by Volkswagen Financial Services including Volkswagen Bank GmbH (Fiscal year 2025).

 Preamble

 In view of the advancing globalisation and the increased complexity of our value creation and supply chain, we recognise our global responsibility, which includes the protection of human rights.
-For us, this responsibility does not end at our factory gates, but goes beyond them.
-The broad understanding of Volkswagen Group of the topic “Business & Human Rights” has been published under this link 1 since the United Nations’ International Human Rights Day 2019 (10 December 2019).
-We have extended and affirmed this understanding and our commitment to the internationally recognised agreements and conventions in the new “Declaration by the Volkswagen Group on Social Rights, Industrial Relations and Business and Human Rights” (Social Charta).
-This declaration was signed jointly by the Volkswagen AG Group Executive Board and the European and Global Group Works Council on 27th of November 20202
+The broad understanding of Volkswagen Group of the topic "Business & Human Rights" has been published since the United Nations' International Human Rights Day 2019 (10 December 2019).
+This understanding and the commitment to the internationally recognised agreements and conventions is extended and affirmed in the new "Declaration by the Volkswagen Group on Social Rights, Industrial Relations and Business and Human Rights" (Social Charta).
+This declaration was signed jointly by the Volkswagen AG Group Executive Board and the European and Global Group Works Council on 27th of November 2020.

 Organisation and supply chain